 There are multiple settings - from low to high - to determine the extent of inflation.
 The “high” setting will elevate the head approximately four inches and low being around three.

 The sensitivity of the Bluetooth receive is also adjustable to allow for activation in a room that has noise such as a television or outdoor noises and is best used in rooms that are quiet so it can pick up the sounds of snoring more easily.

 Since Smart Nora focuses on the throat muscles, it has been an effective solution for many snorers.
 For some, however, the anti-snoring option may not be the best choice.
 Specifically, it is not FDA-approved and is not recommended to treat medical sleep-related disorders so individuals with chronic sleep disorders such as sleep apnea may not benefit from using it.

 The company does offer a 30-day money-back guarantee, as well as a one-year warranty for manufacturing defects.

-Pros and Cons of Smart Nora
+Pros and Cons of the Smart Nora Snoring Solution

 Each individual is unique so here are some things to consider before trying the Smart Nora.